alphagov/performanceplatform-documentation/integrating/index.rst

 - start completing an online application
 - finish completing a service online

-When instrumenting your site we recommend you use :ref:`stageprompt`.
+When instrumenting your site we recommend you use :ref:`Stageprompt <stageprompt>`.
 This provides a wrapper around your analytics provider, so that if you change provider in the future, you should not have to make changes to continue to report data to the performance platform.